 What can I expect?

-Eco-Reps run events individually and together, plan and lead behavior change campaigns in the dorms, maintain compost bins and bulletin boards in their dorms, collaborate with RAs and student groups, write weekly blog updates, participate in personal challenges, go on field trips, learn about sustainability and environmental issues, put up posters and signs, go to hall snacks, meet with duty teams, send out e-newsletters, make friends and generally have a lot of fun!
+Eco-Reps run events individually and together, plan and lead behavior change campaigns in the residence halls, maintain compost bins and bulletin boards in their residence halls, collaborate with RAs and student groups, write weekly blog updates, participate in personal challenges, go on field trips, learn about sustainability and environmental issues, put up posters and signs, go to hall snacks, meet with duty teams, send out e-newsletters, make friends and generally have a lot of fun!

 How are Eco-Reps selected?

 Eco-Rep selections are made at the end of the Spring semester for the following year and are based on a written application and an interview.
 Recommendations are occasionally requested.
-Occasionally additional Eco-Reps are hired during the last month of the Fall semester to replace Eco-Reps who will not be returning for the Spring semester.
+Additional Eco-Reps may be hired during the last month of the Fall semester to replace Eco-Reps who will not be returning for the Spring semester.

 Applicants are evaluated on their: